How to Create a BIMI Record: A Step-by-Step Guide

 Syntax and Structure of the BIMI Record

 The syntax and structure of a BIMI record are crucial for proper implementation.
-The BIMI record typically consists of the following elements:
+A BIMI record is published as a DNS TXT record at default._bimi.yourdomain.com and consists of just a few tags:

 To create an effective logo, consider the following: